 "I write about the sky, the earth, tears, the heart…” – Tan Dun

 Composer of the music score to Crouching Tiger, Hidden Dragon, Tan Dun is a composer of great versatility and imagination who is equally at home writing for the cinema, concert hall or opera house.
-The world’s great orchestras have been lining up to perform his music, and now the DSO perform his music for the first time in this extraordinary piece for solo double bass and orchestra, performed by one of Australia’s leading instrumentalists Stuart Thompson.
+The world’s great orchestras have been lining up to perform his music, and now the DSO perform his music for the first time in this extraordinary piece for solo double bass and orchestra, performed by one of Australia’s leading instrumentalists Stuart Thomson.